StefanKubsch/NARC/README.md

 The whole engine is modular and written in C++ v17.

+All low-level functions for OpenGL, graphics, audio, input handling, multithreading, logging, game-relevant math etc. is provided by my own C++ library, "lwmf - lightweight media framework".
+This framework is still under development, but already stable and fast.

 Due to (partial) use of SIMD Intrinsics a CPU with SSE 4.2 support is needed (virtually all Intel CPUs from 2007 on).

 The demoproject resembles a "between Wolfenstein 3D and Doom" retro style: Textures are 64x64 in size, everything is pixelated, but you can also use crytal-clear hires textures...